Andrettin/Wyrmsun/readme.txt

 - Fixed a potential desync cause related to unique item drop.

 * Upgrades
-- Added the Shield Wall (+2 armor for infantry) and Svinfylking (+2 damage for infantry) military doctrine upgrades, researched at the barracks.
+- Added the Shield Wall (+2 armor for infantry) and Svinfylking (+2 damage for infantry) military doctrine upgrades, researched at the barracks (icons by Exidelo).
 These two upgrades are mutually exclusive.
+- Added the Architecture upgrade (icon by Exidelo), which increases HP and armor for buildings.

 -----------------------------------------------------------------------